 YnM Weighted Blanket

 Their 7-layer system comfortably surrounds your body and form to your shape while you sleep.

 Also, YnM’s “more glass beads, less fiber fill” design offers better temperature control

 Read also: 23 Surprising Weighted Blanket Benefits [Scientifically Proven]

 There are many low-cost weighted blanket alternatives if you don’t want to or simply don’t have the budget to buy one.
 You can always start making your own from scratch, ask ‘Santa’ to bring you one or plead with a crafty friend to sew you one.

 Know of a great weighted blanket alternative that isn’t mentioned in the article?
-Let me know in the comments, I’d love to add it to the list!
+Let us know in the comments, We’d love to add it to the list!